danielsaidi/Vandelay/README.md

 When importing, the same goes as when exporting: data is more powerful, but strings are more universal.

+### Importing external files

+You can use the existing importers to import data by sharing external files to Vandelay, e.g. by tapping an e-mail attachment or sharing a file to the app.

+To import files, your app must be correctly configured to handle the file type.
+You have to register `Document types` and `Exported Type UTIs` and implement the correct functions in `AppDelegate` (iOS 12 and earlier) or `SceneDelegate` (iOS 13+).
+Once the functions are triggered, you can use a `UrlImporter` to import the tapped file.

+Check out the demo app for an example on how this can be done.

 ## QR Code support